Tommy Lee (song)

-"Tommy Lee" is a song by American rapper and singer Tyla Yaweh featuring fellow American rapper and singer Post Malone.
-It was released on June 12, 2020 and serves as the lead single from Yaweh's upcoming second studio album, Rager Boy.
+"Tommy Lee" is a song by American rapper Tyla Yaweh featuring American musician Post Malone, released on June 12, 2020.
+It was originally set to serve as the lead single from Yaweh's then-upcoming second studio album, Rager Boy, now titled Heart Full of Rage 2, but was scrapped from the tracklisting.
 Written alongside producers XL, RVNES, and Pearl Lion, it is Yaweh's first song to chart on the US Billboard Hot 100, peaking at number 65.

 Background and composition

 Two days before its release, the song was teased by Tyla Yaweh on Instagram.
 It is an ode to his "lavish lifestyle" and is named after Mötley Crüe drummer Tommy Lee, who also plays the drums on the song's rock remix, "accented by strings and choice chimes that serve as a base for emotive verses from Tyla and Post".
 The two sing about living like rockstars without having to worry about anything, but also "touch on the tribulations of their position".